 As stated above, Revolut offers basic customer support for standard account holders, and 24/7 priority support for Plus and above account holders.
 Overall, despite the standard account not having priority support, the responsiveness of their dedicated support team is still excellent.

-There is no telephone support available, but there is a dedicated live chat that can be accessed via the website or mobile banking app.
+When researching for this Revolut review, we found that there is no telephone support available, but there is a dedicated live chat that can be accessed via the website or mobile banking app.

 Revolut Review Summary